shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 Note: If you are on Windows, instead of using sudo, run the above commands in a command prompt opened in administrative mode.

-## Create Ionic Sample Application
+## Step 2.
+Create Ionic Sample Application

 Ionic quick tutorials:
 * 10 Minutes with Ionic 2: Hello World http://blog.ionic.io/10-minutes-with-ionic-2-hello-world/